Out of Body Experiences and the Angular Gyrus of the Brain.

 While the angular gyrus is involved in our perception of our bodies, its function in this regard does not exclude other brain structures from being involved.

 “We do not fully understand the neurological mechanism that causes OBEs,” conceded the study’s lead researcher, Dr. Olaf Blanke, a neurologist at two Swiss University Hospitals in Geneva and Lausanne.

 Although the mechanisms behind of body experiences are not fully understood, this study seems to imply that there is less known than is the case.
-Some participants in the Shakti project, as well as many research subjects at Laurentian University’s Behavioral Neurosciences program have had out of body experiences following low intensity magnetic brain stimulation.
-While the evidence does not yet allow a complete picture of the mechanisms of the out of body experiences to be formulated, it does remove it from the realm of total mystery.
+Many research subjects at Laurentian University’s Behavioral Neurosciences program have had out-of-body experiences during low intensity magnetic brain stimulation.
+While the evidence does not yet allow a complete picture of the mechanisms of the out-of-body experiences to be formulated, it does remove it from the realm of total mystery.

 The experiment goes a long way toward providing a scientific explanation for what some believe is a paranormal phenomenon, even if the study is based on only one patient.

 “Since all of our brains are wired in a similar manner, there is no reason to think that stimulation of this brain region in other patients will not corroborate the finding,” said psychologist Michael Shermer, of the Skeptic Society, which seeks to debunk alien abductions, ESP and similar claims.